|Animal Control Division

 Animal Control recommends you vaccinate your pet against all common diseases.

-- Humane trapping of stray and feral cats, followed by spaying or neutering, vaccination and return to the area.
+- CCP will provide humane trapping of stray and feral cats, followed by spaying or neutering, vaccination and a return to the original area.

 - Due to North Las Vegas feral cat ordinance, Animal control will ONLY respond to sick or injured cats or kittens.
 Animal Control will NOT respond to cats in traps or loan out cat traps.